- Best for all losses: Grief in Common

-CancerCare’s online support groups connect people with cancer, loved ones of those with cancer, and people who have lost a loved one to cancer.
+CancerCare online support groups connect people with cancer, loved ones of those with cancer, and people who have lost a loved one to cancer.

-The format of this program uses a message board on a password-protected website.
+The program format uses a message board on a password-protected website.
 Groups are free to access and run for 15 weeks at a time.
 Members can post on the message boards 24/7.

 Best for pet loss

 Why we chose it: With monthly virtual meetings guided by a trained grief counselor, this online support group is intended to ease the healing process and provide the tools you need to cope with the loss of a pet.